Savage Mostyn

-Savage Mostyn (c.
+Vice-Admiral Savage Mostyn (c.
 1713 – 16 September 1757) was an officer of the Royal Navy who saw service during the War of the Austrian Succession and the Seven Years' War.
 He embarked on a political career, and was a Member of Parliament, Comptroller of the Navy, and one of the Lords of the Admiralty.

 Mostyn was born into a well connected family.
 He went to sea and quickly rose through the ranks to command his own ships.
 By the outbreak of the War of the Austrian Succession he was a captain, and served with several of the leading naval officers of the day in operations off the British coast, and in the Caribbean.
 While sailing off the French coast in 1744, Mostyn became involved in an incident which almost blighted his career.
 His squadron chased down several French ships, with Mostyn being close to engaging them, but considering the risks of attacking while unsupported too great, he drew away and allowed the French to escape.
 His actions were approved of by the Admiralty, but sensitive to criticism, Mostyn demanded a court martial, which acquitted him of blame.
 Public opinion was against him however, especially when it was learnt that Mostyn's powerful relations may have had a hand in influencing the court.

 His naval career was largely unaffected however, and he served in several cruising squadrons and captured a number of privateers.
 He entered politics in 1747, representing the constituency of Weobley until his death, and was involved in the administration of the navy as Comptroller, and as a Lord of the Admiralty.
 He was advanced to flag rank and served in a junior role in commanding several of the fleets of the Seven Years' War, until his death in 1757.